 So, what exactly is slow processing speed?

-It’s important to note that SPS is not correlated with a person’s intelligence.
-In fact, gifted students oftentimes have SPS.
-Regardless, SPS can have wide-ranging effects.
+Regardless, slow processing speed can have wide-ranging effects.
 It often impacts a child’s ability to make decisions, learn and remember new material, hold conversations, and follow directions.

 Is there anything that can be done to help with slow processing speed?